zkkv/machine-learning/README.md

 - **Jupyter Lab**
 	1. Run `poetry run jupyter lab`.
 This will open Jupyter GUI in a browser.
 	2. Choose a notebook and select the kernel in the top right corner.

+## License
+The contents of this repository, including the source code and explanations in the notebooks, are licensed under [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/).
+All dependencies are licensed under their respective licenses.

+## Author
+Developed by zkkv, 2025